IHE/ITI.MHD/input/pagecontent/ITI-65.md

 If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element that has a code equal to "appends", the XDS Document Source shall include a corresponding APND Association in the Submission Set for the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction.

 The Document Recipient shall map Folder type List Resources in the Bundle Resource to XDS Folders, as specified in [ITI TF-3: Table 4.5.1.1-1](32_fhir_maps.html#folder).
+The Document Registry may apply further constraints on Folder content and revision, for example removal of entries from Folders is not generally allowed.

 Some FHIR elements do not translate to XDS concepts; the handling of these elements is left to the implementer of the Document Recipient.